-IBS is a functional digestive system disorder, so nutrition plays a crucial role in the treatment.
-The influence of diet on IBS has not yet been adequately examined by controlled clinical studies, but many have their own subjective theories about which foods they can and cannot tolerate.
-There are inconsistencies and sometimes also incorrect information about the correct nutrition if you have IBS.
+Nutrition can play a crucial role in the treatment of IBS.
+On a larger scale, the influence of diet on IBS has been examined in many clinical studies.
+While on an individual basis, many people affected have their own subjective theories about which foods they can tolerate and which one they can’t.
+This helps to explain why there are inconsistencies and incorrect information about the right diet for people with IBS.

 - Small meals: don’t eat large portions at once